 So, how do inversion tables work?
 Well, I hope to answer that question for you.
 I have used inversion tables over the past 15 or so years to help with my back pain.
 I can tell you I have had good experiences using inversion tables.
 My goal with this post is to help explain what an inversion table is and how it works.
 If you have heard of inversion tables, or are looking for more information, please keep reading.
 I will do my best to explain and tell you about my experience.
-For more information on purchasing an inversion table see my post, Best Inversion Tables For Back Pain – 2018.
+For more information on purchasing an inversion table click here.

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 Click here for details.

 There are a number of different reasons people use inversion tables; reduce back pain, reduce stress, improve circulation, just to name a few.
 This article by livestrong.com explains some benefits of an inversion table.
-You can also view my post here about key benefits inversion tables provide.
+For more information about the benefits that inversion tables can provide check out my post here.

 A word of advice